Designing an app that provides instant gladification.

 Next Up is an anti choice-overload mobile app designed to connect you with nearby experiences tailored to your mood.

-Next Up is planning meets spontaneity.
-Using Next Up travelers and urbanites on-the-go can easily connect with nearby experiences that match their mood and needs, while avoiding the anxieties of choice overload.
+Next Up is where planning meets spontaneity.
+Using Next Up travelers and urbanites on-the-go can easily connect with nearby experiences that match their mood and interests, while avoiding the anxieties of choice overload.

-Planning is a lot of work and delving into ratings and reviews can detract from the novelty and excitement of having a lived experience.
-Using research, competitive analysis, and innovation, we developed a product to speed up decision making that will get you to your next impromptu adventure sooner.
+Our research showed that planning for fun often ends up feeling like work, and delving into ratings and reviews can detract from the novelty and excitement of having a spontaneous experience.
+Using research, competitive analysis, and innovation, we developed Next Up as a simple and fun tool to facilitate faster decision making in planning your next adventure.

 5 Weeks, 2017 March – April